Floating-LY/Floating-LY.github.io/_pages/about.md

 My research sits at the intersection of time series analysis, service resource scheduling, and data mining.
 I focus on translating advanced forecasting and scheduling algorithms into deployable systems that address critical industrial pain points—high computing costs and unstable scheduling in high-performance cloud service systems, urban computing, and advanced manufacturing.

 ## 📰 News
+- 2026.08:  Receive the Best Paper Award at KDD 2026 Workshop on Uncertainty Reasoning and Quantification in Decision Making.
-- 2026.07: Honored to be selected for the **Chinese Institute of Electronics - Tencent Doctoral Incentive Program** (Hunyuan Large Model Special Project, Top 44 nationwide).
+- 2026.07: Be selected for the **Chinese Institute of Electronics - Tencent Doctoral Incentive Program** (Hunyuan Large Model Special Project, Top 44 nationwide).

 ## 👨‍🎓 Research Philosophy: From Algorithms to Production